Doctor of Physiotherapy (DPT)

 Physical therapists are licensed by each state.
 When you receive your degree outside of the USA, your first step is to have your degree evaluated so it can be deemed equivalent to an APTA (American Physical Therapy Association) accredited degree.
 The organization that performs the evaluation is the FCCPT (Foreign Credentialing Commission on Physical Therapy).
 All Bond DPT graduates who return to the USA have successfully completed this process (ie. a Bond DPT degree is considered equal to an accredited USA DPT degree for the purposes of state licensing).

 We will help you with your submission to the FCCPT when you are nearing graduation.
 Here is the link to the FCCPT page that outlines the exact steps for DPT graduates trained overseas and returning to the USA.
+This process takes approximately 6 months, after which you can apply to sit for the National Physical Therapy Exam (NPTE) which is offered four times per year.
+Many Bond DPT graduates choose to stay in Australia and work (as licensed therapists) while their FCCPT application is being reviewed.

 Physiotherapy is a regulated profession in Canada.
 To become a licensed physiotherapist in Canada (excepting the province of Quebec) all graduates must pass the Physiotherapy Competency Examination (PCE).
 The PCE consists of two exams: a written, multiple choice exam and a clinical exam.
 To be eligible to sit the PCE, internationally-educated physiotherapy graduates must have their physiotherapy qualifications credentialed by the Canadian